 RAIN BARRELS are containers placed outside buildings and connected to roof downspouts to collect runoff for later use in non-potable applications.
 Rain barrels take up very little space, are inexpensive, and easy to install.
 Rain barrels conserve water and reduce the volume of runoff moving off-site.

 CISTERNS are manufactured water storage containers for non-potable use in residential, commercial, agricultural, or industrial applications.
 Water tanks can be installed both above and below ground.
 Some tanks come as sectional pieces that can be put together to fit different space constraints.
 Tanks can be used with most guttered roofs to collect runoff and reduce runoff volume.
 Both water tanks and rain barrels can be used without pumping devices, instead relying on gravity flow.
 However, depending on the desired use for the water, a pump may be necessary for best performance.
 Larger tanks can be designed to also function as privacy screens, fences, or small retaining walls.
 Tanks can also be hidden under decks or serve as the foundation for play structures or other landscape features.
 Get creative!
 Underground tanks are excellent options for areas with limited space.
 However, do not install underground systems beneath the path of vehicles or heavy machinery traffic unless they have been engineered for that purpose.
 Extra precautions may be needed when placing tanks in locations with high water tables or saturated clay soils.
-Contact an experienced licensed
+Contact an experienced licensed professional for tank installations.

 MAINTENANCE: Rain barrels require regular draining after rainstorms and removal of leaves and debris collected on screens.
 Always check that the overflow is clear and directed to an appropriate location.
 Fine mesh screens should be used to seal lids and vents.
 A hole larger than 1/16 of an inch can allow mosquito access and result in significant larvae production.